sakshirathoree/microservices-k8s/assignment.md

       nodePort: 30007
   type: NodePort
 ```
-Run kubectl apply -f taskmaster-svc.yml to create this service in K8s.
-Run kubectl get svc to check if the service has been created, the output should look like this:
+Run `kubectl apply -f taskmaster-svc.yml` to create this service in K8s.
+Run `kubectl get svc` to check if the service has been created.

+The output should look like this:

 ![image](https://github.com/sakshirathoree/microservices-k8s/assets/67737704/b1cd8974-3b04-4c8d-a010-eb041a4fe89b)